deepak4728/XplorTech/README.md

 ---

-# TechVerseX: Bridging Opportunities for Students
+# XplorTech: Bridging Opportunities for Students

-!TechVerseX Screenshot
+!XplorTech Screenshot

 ## Overview
-Welcome to TechVerseX!
+Welcome to XplorTech!
 Our dynamic web platform connects aspiring students with valuable opportunities such as internships and scholarships.
-Whether you're a student seeking growth or an organization offering opportunities, TechVerseX is your hub.
+Whether you're a student seeking growth or an organization offering opportunities, XplorTech is your hub.

 ## Features
 - **Latest Updates**: Stay informed about new internships and scholarship programs.
 - **User-friendly Interface**: Navigate seamlessly through listings and details.
-- **Responsive Design**: Access TechVerseX from any device.
+- **Responsive Design**: Access XplorTech from any device.

 ## Tech Stack
 - **HTML/CSS**: Crafted for clean and intuitive user experience.
 - **JavaScript**: Adds interactivity and dynamic features.
-- **GitHub Pages**: Hosts the live version of TechVerseX.
+- **GitHub Pages**: Hosts the live version of XplorTech.

 ## Getting Started
-1. Clone this repository: `git clone https://github.com/deepak4728/TechVerseX.git`
+1. Clone this repository: `git clone https://github.com/deepak4728/XplorTech.git`
 2. Customize content in `index.html`, `main.css`, and `app.js`.
 3. Replace the screenshot image with your own.
 4. Deploy your site using GitHub Pages.